 What's that they say?
 You can take the boy out of Toronto but you can't take the Toronto winter out of the boy?
-Comedian, actor and Deal or No Deal host Howie Mandel may live in sunny Los Angeles these days (where he has a Hollywood Walk of Fame star) but his first thought when he heard he was receiving a Canada Walk of Fame star?
+Comedian, actor and TV host Howie Mandel may live in sunny Los Angeles these days (where he has a Hollywood Walk of Fame star) but his first thought when he heard he was receiving a Canada Walk of Fame star?

 "I wondered if I'm personally responsible for shoveling the snow off my star in Canada," he quips.
 "The best thing about having a star is I think this entitles me to 10% off at the Bay.
 The worst thing is I am a germaphobe and my highest Canadian honor will be constantly stepped on!"
 And while he also jokes that, at the beginning of his career, he imagined he'd just be shoveling snow off somebody else's star, he clearly doesn't need to worry about that either.
 Thirty years and counting, Mandel's career spans all facets of the entertainment spectrum.

 Mandel says the secret to his success was: "I showed up and I got really lucky."
-It's not entirely untrue.
-While Mandel had been doing some standup in Toronto, he jumpstarted his career on a dare during a trip to Los Angeles in 1979.
+It's not entirely untrue!
+While Mandel had been doing some stand-up in Toronto, he jumpstarted his career on a dare during a trip to Los Angeles, in 1979.
 He was at the legendary Comedy Store on amateur night and was coaxed by his friends to get up and try his luck.
 As fate would have it, there was a producer in the crowd who immediately hired him to appear on the comedy game show Make Me Laugh.
-This one gig then led to talk show appearances and stints as an opening act for Diana Ross.
+This one gig then led to talk show appearances, and stints as an opening act for Diana Ross.